Get your personal plan match in 2 minutes

 What We Compared and Why Only 6

-After vetting for reputation, financial stability, and member satisfaction, we narrowed it to 7 options across three categories: traditional health sharing ministries (Medi-Share, Samaritan Ministries, Zion HealthShare, Sedera), a healthcare crowdfunding platform (CrowdHealth), and one regulated insurance product (Presidio Healthcare) for comparison.
+After vetting for reputation, financial stability, and member satisfaction, we narrowed it to 8 options across two categories: traditional health sharing ministries (Medi-Share, Samaritan Ministries, Zion HealthShare, Sedera) and a healthcare crowdfunding platform (CrowdHealth) for comparison.

 Every data point was verified directly from official plan websites and enrollment documents in February 2026.
-For a quick personalized recommendation, try our free quiz.
+For a quick personalized recommendation, try our free advisor.
 For head-to-head matchups, use the comparison tool.

 Full Pricing Comparison Table

 Monthly costs vary dramatically.
 CrowdHealth starts as low as $60/month for young, healthy individuals.
-Presidio Healthcare (actual insurance) goes up to $600/month.
-Most health sharing plans fall in the $185 to $495/month range for individuals.
+Most health sharing plans fall in the $114 to $495/month range for individuals.

 PlanRatingIndividual/moFamily/moSharing CapIUA/Deductible